NunoNevesEF/SI-2526-PSC/readme.txt

 ----------		TodoList		----------

-Review ex1 and ex2, check if there are better options like defining structure, Makefile...
+Started implementation of exercise 3 in branch dev-zeta, missing show and filter operation implementation.
-Start implementation of exercise 3, structure in this exercise is important, you can follow the example from https://github.com/NunoNevesEF/Project-C-Assembly but it's not optimized.
-Prepare structure of adding commands for the exercise 4.
+Also need to check clean method in order to clean the structure properly.
+Structure until now should be acceptable in order to implement exercise 4.

 ----------		DueDate 		----------